Lisn-Rocks/lisn-server/README.md

 ## Contribute

-All contributions to the Lisn project are greately appreciated.
-I know, the phrase is a cliché but trust me, any contribution you make **creates a ton of difference**.
+We would love to get help from you through feedback or pull requests.
+Every small contribution will be greatly appreciated!

 ### Ways To Help

-We are happy to hear your feedback directly or using github:

-1. **Scout through the [Issues]**, look for the ones you think you can fix and _go ahead_.
+**Scout through the [Issues]**, look for the ones you think you can fix and _go ahead_.

-1. Found a bug? -- **create a new issue** for the rest of us to see.
+Found a bug? -- **create a new issue** for the rest of us to see.

-1. And of course, you are always welcome to `fork + git clone`, and then do whatever you want.
+And of course, you are always welcome to `fork + git clone`, and then do whatever you want.
 If you think that your version works better than the one we have published here -- **issue a pull request**!

 [issues]: https://github.com/Lisn-Rocks/server/issues